The Lutheran Orthodox Church, inc

 The Lutheran Orthodox Church,which is headquartered at St Pauls Lutheran Orthodox Chapel in northeast Pennsylvania, is governed by Spirit filled men and women consecrated in valid Apostolic Succession.
 These men and women are appointed according to our By Laws and Constitution, (copies of which are available upon request, and also published on this web site), and may serve in that position for life.
 There are 2 separate bodies which govern this church: The Council of Bishops and The Corporate Officers.
 Both serve different functions.
 The Council Of Bishops handles the spiritual affairs of the church, and the Corporate Officers handle the secular business affairs of the Lutheran Orthodox Church

 Left: Rev Dr Michael Layne, Bishop of Diocese of Eastern Indiana.
 Dr Layne.
-Bishop Layne is Vice President of Educational Standards and Services and was recently elected to the office of Executive VP of the LOC.
+Bishop Layne, now retired was a founding member of the LOC and served as Executive VP for many years prior to retiring.

 Council Of Bishops

 Installation as Presiding Bishop, President and CEO, Nov 14th 2015 at NYC.

 Archbishop and Founder; Presiding Bishop Emeritus (retired)